ambionics/phpggc/README.md

 - `__destruct()` is always the best vector
 - Specify at least the version of the library you've built the payload on
-- Refrain from using references unless it is necessary or drastically reduces the size of the payload.
-If the payload is modified by hand afterwards, this might cause problems.
 - Do not include unused parameters in the gadget definition if they keep their default values.
 It just makes the payload bigger.
 - Respect code style: for instance, opening brackets `{` are on a new line, and arrays should be written as `[1, 2, 3]` instead of the old, `array(1, 2, 3)`, notation.